tom-weatherhead/thaw-tic-tac-toe-web-service/README.md

 }
 ```

-bestScore = 100 indicates that player X can force a victory.
+bestScore = 100 indicates that the indicated player can force a victory.

 ## License
 MIT